AranBorkum/DUNE-Plot/README.md

 ```
 This will execute all of the fancy cmake procedure and give you all of the executables required for use.
 Note: you must be in the `build/` directory to run the executables.

+Once all of this is done the first thing to do is go into the file `Figure.hh` in the plotting directory and change the variable `OutputFilePath` to your desired directory.
+I recomend the output folder you just made.

 ### Issues and Development

 Want to contribute?
 Awesome!